joostiphone/Z390-Hackintosh-Joost/README.md

 3a.
 2-8-2020 11h09 OC060 new BigSurB3 NoSN.zip
 4. Updated to Beta 4
 5. Updated to Public Beta (which I guess is the same as b4).
-6. Updated to latest Public Beta (20A5384c) and latest final OpenCore Build (v0.6.2).
-This is since 13-Oct-2020 my main system due to its stability.
+6. 13-Oct-2020: Updated to latest Public Beta (20A5384c) and latest final OpenCore Build (v0.6.2).
+This is now my main system due to its stability :-)

 Download my latest Big Sur EFI here: https://mega.nz/folder/l9xGHQQC#63JkmaR5IT3ONQ4G1RmfLQ